 The biggest story in third party Google Assistant speakers right now is smart displays, which are Amazon Echo Show-type devices that give you a voice controlled speaker and a screen.
 Google announced the new category at CES with two speakers – the JBL Link View (above) and the Lenovo Smart Display – as well as the promise of future, similar devices from Sony and LG.
 Plus the Archos Hello popped up at MWC.
-No Google branded device this time.
+No Google branded smart display device as yet. .

 Sony has its LF-S50G Google Assistant speaker too (above) which puts it under the Google Home umbrella and the Panasonic GA10 speaker is worth considering too.

 The $199 Sonos One smart speaker is another option to consider.
 At the moment it works with Alexa, as does the entire Sonos range in beta when you also have an Echo, but Sonos has promised to add Google Assistant to its own do-it-all speaker in 2018 - no firm date.

 Now that Google Assistant is supported by free smart home app Yonomi, though, you can control Sonos using Google Assistant on smart speakers via this platform - you have to set up routines to play certain playlists or pause music.